|

 Software Companions XML Markup Format Description

-The Software Companions XML markup format can be easily created by a third-party application or by using a text editor.
+The Software Companions XML markup format can be easily created by using a text editor.
+You can also export XML files from ViewCompanion.

-By using this format you can create your own markup files from scratch.
-Most of the different markup element types
+With this format you can create easily your own custom markup files from scratch.

-The default extension for a Software Companions XML Markup File is .scmx, but .xml can also be used.
+The default extension for a Software Companions XML Markup file is .scmx, but .xml may also be used.

 File Format Specification